Northern Routes Discovery Pass

 - Fees are payable at the Check Out Desk on the main floor of the Bob Harkins Branch prior to the scheduled exam.
 Cash, debit, and credit cards are accepted.

-- Exams are taken in a glass study room of the Adult Collection on the 2nd floor of the Bob Harkins branch.
+- Exams are taken in a glass walled study room on the 2nd floor of the Bob Harkins branch in the farthest corner from the construction.
 The study room has no ceiling and is not sound proof.
 Earplugs are available.

 - A laptop computer is available for online exams.
 Specific software can be installed if required.